mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/miro-connector.md

 A display name is used to identify each citation in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.
 Display name is also used as a [content source filter](/MicrosoftSearch/custom-filters#Content-source-filters).
 A default value is present for this field, but you can customize it to a name that users in your organization recognize.

 ### 2. Team ID
 A Miro Team ID is an identifier for a specific team within the Miro platform.
-To find your Team ID, log into Miro in a browser, go to the settings of the team from your dashboard, and you will be able to copy the ID
+To find your Team ID, log into Miro in a browser, go to the settings of the team from your dashboard, and you are able to copy the ID.
 >[!NOTE]
 > You can only associate one team ID in the connection.
-If you have multiple team id in your Miro workspace, please create seperated connection.
+If you have multiple team id in your Miro workspace create seperated connection.

 ### 3. Authentication Type